makrai/notes/jackendoff90-sem-struct.md

   * [if selection fails,] the sentence could not receive a well-formed reading
   * Selectional restrictions go into much more detail than the conceptual category
-    * e.g. the object of _drink_, the direct object of _pay_,
-      the subject of German _fressen_, which is predicated only of animals
+    * eg the object of _drink_, the direct object of _pay_, the subject of German _fressen_, which is predicated only of animals
   * where an argument is not even syntactically expressed:
     * selectional restrictions are explicit information that the verb supplies about its arguments
-    * selectional restriction = conceptual structure that occurs within an indexed conceptual constituent e.g. drink
+    * selectional restriction = conceptual structure that occurs within an indexed conceptual constituent eg drink
       * cause a liquid to go into one's mouth
       * obviously an oversimplification, but sufficient for the present point
   * the reading of an NP argument as somehow fused or merged with the semantic information already present in the constituent
     * If C1 and C2 contain incompatible information,
-      the fusion of C1 and C2 is anomalous e.g. if the offending features are sisters in a taxonomy of mutually exclusive possibilities,
+      the fusion of C1 and C2 is anomalous eg if the offending features are sisters in a taxonomy of mutually exclusive possibilities,
       such as Thing/Property/Place/Event/etc. or solid/liquid/gas
-* e.g. drink vs butter
+* eg drink vs butter
   * Both mean "cause something to go someplace."
   * They differ
     * semantically in what they stipulate about the Theme and the Path